Updated: April 2021

 Don’t vape where you wouldn’t smoke, we’re often told.
 But what about, for example, my three local pubs, which are happy to let people vape?

-Partly because of that, almost all of the smokers in my local pub have switched to e-cigarettes, and instead of huddling outside in the freezing cold can be seen enjoying a vape in the corner.
+Almost all of the smokers in my local pub have switched to e-cigarettes.
+(Perhaps because of that sensible attitude to vaping.)
+Instead of huddling outside in the freezing cold, they can be seen enjoying a vape in the corner.
+After years of pub discussion (which, ahem, I may have been involved in…), the non-smokers are very tolerant of vaping.

 At the same time, while several studies have shown there is no risk of passive vaping, it’s only going to antagonise people if you vape in places where it is not allowed.
 A simple query can help with that.
 Then stop going there if they say no 😉